Mineral lease

 r w kennedy said:

-Kay, I don't have any specifics on lease rates, but from looking at producing wells near you, it's a great area.
-Denbury Onshore, Burlington and Continental are operating near you, If you get the chance to lease again I would try to get competitive bids from all of them.
+Kay, I don’t have any specifics on lease rates, but from looking at producing wells near you, it’s a great area.
+Denbury Onshore, Burlington and Continental are operating near you.
+If you get the chance to lease again I would try to get competitive bids from all of them.
 I would focus on the royalty and try to limit deductions.
-For me personally if I were in that area, I wouldn't lease until my terms were met.
-In my experience, the offers get alot better fast when the bit is in the dirt in an area with proven production.
-There is also a "now" factor when a well is about to be drilled.
+For me personally if I were in that area, I wouldn’t lease until my terms were met.
+In my experience, the offers get a lot better fast when the bit is in the dirt in an area with proven production.
+There is also a “now” factor when a well is about to be drilled.
 Offers come out of the woodworks to participate in a well being drilled now, opposed to one that might be drilled three or four years from now.
-DAP56, has kindly offered to make an offer, it might tell you what the trend is even if it doesn't meet your criteria.
-I think you will receive a toplease offer if your lessor/the operator can't get a well begun in time.
-I think the usual toplease offer is not in your best interest.
-Your minerals in the ground have appreciated in the last few years, a toplease will take you out of the market before you get a chance to find out how much.
-I'm sure you have oil, I wish you luck with the negotiations.
+DAP56 has kindly offered to make an offer, it might tell you what the trend is even if it doesn’t meet your criteria.
+I think you will receive a top lease offer if your lessor/the operator can’t get a well begun in time.
+I think the usual top lease offer is not in your best interest.
+Your minerals in the ground have appreciated in the last few years, a top lease will take you out of the market before you get a chance to find out how much.
+I’m sure you have oil, I wish you luck with the negotiations.

-Lease just expired 1.12.12 for property in 144 92…was leased to XTO but they are not interested in re-lease.
+Lease just expired 1.12.12 for property in Township 144 Range 92…was leased to XTO but they are not interested in re-lease.
 Evidently we are a little too far east of the “mature” area.
 Anyone have a similar situation and any thoughts on how to proceed?